MicrosoftDocs/cloud-adoption-framework/docs/manage/monitor/monitoring-strategy.md

 * Align monitoring to the future services and resources that you will be monitoring in the cloud.

-* Identify monitoring gaps in three dimensions* - depth, breadth and across the health model.
+* Identify monitoring gaps across the three dimensions - depth, breadth and across the health model.

 * Model the financial aspects, costs and support factors that support a cost-benefit analysis.

 * Guide the hybrid decisions that you need to make.

-One principle of monitoring is called full visibility.
+One principle of monitoring is called Full Visibility. <Need to define the principle here>.
 For a service, asset or component to be fully visible, you need to balance the three sides of this principle:

-1. Depth
+1. Monitoring in-depth by collecting meaningful and relevant signals
-2. End-to-end or breadth
+2. Monitor end-to-end or breadth from the lowest layer of the stack up to the application
-3. Or east-west, with a focus on its aspects of health (availability, performance, security and continuity).
+3. East to West with a focus on its aspects of health (availability, performance, security and continuity).

 ![three-sided cube example](./media/monitoring-strategy/three-sided-cube.png)